Transitions Abroad Home.

 “I come to welcome you,” he adds in heavily accented English.

-Markus explaining medicines
+Markus explaining medicines pointing to a tree branch.

 Markus explaining medicines.

-Author and Markus at warrior camp
+Author and Markus sit on a tree branch at a warrior camp.

-Author and Markus at warrior camp.
+Author and Markus sitting peacefully on a tree trunk at a warrior camp.

 How Maasai hunt a lion.

-The honey tree
+The Massai honey tree.

 The honey tree.